 Dental composite is also used for white fillings which are more conservative than metal fillings because less enamel has to be removed.

 Sharon Hayes tells how composite veneer treatment to close the gaps in her front teeth changed her life.
-Her new smile, created by MDC dentist Dr Jon Bankes, boosted her confidence, helping her to secure a new job.
+Her new smile boosted her confidence, helping her to secure a new job.
 Now she’s learning how to smile again, including for photos at her forthcoming wedding.